dplong1993/GoodSkyrimReads/documentation/dailyGoals.md

   - Set up reducer for log-in
     - Start-time: 10:45 am
     - End-time: 11:15 am
-  - Update component to use action and reducer to store log-in info in state
+  - Update component to use action and reducer to store user info in state after log-in
     - Start-time: 1:10 pm
     - End-time: 1:33 pm
   - Write code to log-in user.